Hurtak/petrhurtak.com/articles/_drafts/ajax/article.md

 request.send()
 ```

-- `readystatechange`
+### readystatechange

-    - Describes the state of the HTTP request
+- Describes the state of the HTTP request.
-    - Is avaliable on the `event.target.readyState` property
+- Is avaliable on the `event.target.readyState` property.

 | Value | State              | Description |
 | ----- | ------------------ | ----------- |